-Allen Boone Humphries Robinson LLP, Houston, Texas, serves as "Bond Counsel" to the District.
+Allen Boone Humphries Robinson, LLP, Houston, Texas, serves as "Bond Counsel" to the District.
 The fee to be paid Bond Counsel for services rendered in connection with the issuance of the Bonds is contingent upon the sale and delivery of the Bonds.
-Allen Boone Humphries Robinson LLP represents the Financial Advisor and the Underwriter in matters unrelated to the issuance of the Bonds.